KenTauchi/React-Todo-App/README.md

-This is a todo app built using React.js.
+This is a todo app built with React.js.
 You set a due date and time for the todo.
-If the task is overdue, it shows in different color with alert message.
+If the task is overdue, it shows in different color with the alert message.
 All todos are stored in the localsotrage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).